Arabesque (film): Plot

 David and Yasmin go to the construction site that Yussef uses as his front, where Webster finds the bag of candies in the van and eventually discovers the cipher.
 The pair then learn that Webster plans to meet with Beshraavi at Ascot Racecourse to betray Yussef.
 At Ascot, Yasmin is with Beshraavi while David spots Webster making a transaction with Sloane, who hands over an envelope of money.
 When David knocks the cipher out of Webster's hand, Sloane attempts to stab David, accidentally killing Webster.

 Newspaper headlines implicate David as Webster's killer.
 David visits Mrs. Ragheeb, asking her about the cipher and informing her of her husband's murder.
 Mrs. Ragheeb reveals that Yasmin has no mother or sisters, and that Ali is actually her father.
 That night, David lies to Yasmin that he does not have the cipher but claims he has decoded the message, fabricating a nonsensical translation.
 Later, David follows Yasmin to Yussef's construction site where Yussef, who is operating a wrecking ball, attempts to kill Yasmin.
 David rushes to her aid and causes Yussef to be electrocuted by a live wire.

-The hieroglyphics turn out to be a nursery rhyme.
+The hieroglyphs turn out to be a nursery rhyme.
 (Note: More specifically, "Goosey Goosey Gander".)
 After David gets the note wet, the ink washes away, leaving a microdot.
 It reads "Beshraavi plans assassinate Jena twelve thirty June eighteenth", which is in twenty minutes.
 Shortly after Jena lands at the airport for his press conference, David shoves past a group of security guards and knocks Jena onto the ground, saving him from being shot by Sloane.
 Lufti then kills Jena with a pistol.
 However, the man who was shot turns out to be an imposter.

 The real Jena has been abducted by Beshraavi and locked in the back of a truck.
 David and Yasmin hide in the truck and free Jena as the van arrives at Beshraavi's country estate.
-David, Yasmin, and Jena escape on horsebacks from his stables, while being pursued through crop fields by a combine harvester with blades.
+David, Yasmin, and Jena escape on horseback from his stables while being pursued through crop fields by a combine harvester with blades.
 Beshraavi and Sloane approach them in a helicopter.
 While crossing the disused Crumlin Viaduct, David drops a ladder into the helicopter's rotors as Beshraavi and Sloane pass underneath, causing them to crash and burn.
 Back at Oxford, David and Yasmin enjoy a romantic boat ride together.